China's Xi heralds 'unbreakable' friendship with Belarus, an ally of Russia

 According to Chinese state media, Lukashenko was welcomed with a 21-gun salute in Tiananmen Square, where he reviewed honor guard troops with Xi, who later declared the China-Belarus friendship "unbreakable."

-The meeting comes one week after Beijing called for a cease-fire and peace talks to end the war between Russia and Ukraine, both neighbors of Belarus.
+The meeting comes a week after Beijing called for a cease-fire and peace talks to end the war between Russia and Ukraine, both neighbors of Belarus.
+It also follows a pledge by China and Russia to strengthen their cooperation.

 "In the face of an international situation full of instability and uncertainty, China is ready to work together with Belarus to promote the healthy and stable development of relations between the two countries at a high level," Xi was cited as telling Lukashenko.